VanduFido/Image-Classification-Project/README.md

-# Udacity-Data-Visualization-Nanodegree
+# Image Classification
-Projects in fulfillment of the data visualization nanodegree on udacity.
-Tools used includes flourish, tableau, powerpoint.
+Projects in fulfillment of the `Introduction to Machine Learning Nanodegree` on `Udacity`